OSH Answers Fact Sheets

 2. For the actinic ultraviolet spectral region (200-315 nm; about half of the UV-C and most of the UV-B range), see the TLVs referred to in the current TLV booklet published by ACGIH.

 How do you protect yourself from UV radiation?

 UV radiation is invisible and therefore does not stimulate the natural defenses of the eyes.
 Workers must use eye and skin protection while working with UV radiation sources which present the potential of eye harmful exposure.
 The selection of eye protection depends on the type and intensity of the UV source.
 For more information consult CSA Standard (CAN/CSA-Z94.3-07 (R2012) Eye and Face Protectors.
 UV radiation is easily absorbed in a variety of materials.
 Shielding is usually easy to design.
 Mercury lamps and metal halide lamps have an outer glass cover to stop UV radiation, and are designed such that if the outer glass is broken, the lamp ceases to function.

 How does the ozone layer affect your exposure to UV radiation from the sun?

 Certain industrial chemical pollutants in the atmosphere are gradually eroding earth's protective shield (ozone layer) which stops the sun's UV radiation from reaching the earth.
 In recent years, there has been growing concern about increasing levels of UV radiation in the sunlight, especially during the summer months.
 Excessive exposure to ultraviolet rays can cause skin cancer and eye cataracts.

-Ways to limit exposure the sun's UV radiation include avoiding working in the sun wearing protective clothing and hats, and applying sunscreens.
+Ways to limit exposure to the sun's UV radiation include avoiding working in the sun, wearing protective clothing and hats, and applying sunscreens.

 Protective clothing can include long pants, hats, and long-sleeved shirts.
 Some newer, sun-resistant fabrics are more efficient in blocking UV radiation.